 The white paper sparked criticism in Hong Kong, with some interpreting the document as China asserting its authority over the city.

-The Hong Kong government has said Occupy Central's referendum has no legal standing.
+His government had said June's unofficial referendum had no legal standing.

-It has welcomed the Chinese government's white paper, saying that Hong Kong has benefited from the "one country, two systems" model since the handover.
+It also welcomed the Chinese government's white paper, saying that Hong Kong has benefited from the "one country, two systems" model.

 In a report submitted to Beijing in July, Mr Leung said that mainstream Hong Kong society agreed with Beijing on how electoral reform should proceed.